Dry Stone Route GR221 (Pollença - Sóller - Valldemossa) - Mallorca, Spain

 Start a bodyweight calisthenics program and make it a habit

 The way I came about the elevation goal was that last year I switched from MapMyRun to Strava and upon migrating all of my runs to Strava I checked my profile and noticed I had climbed about 80,000 (24,000m) feet for the year.
 If I had been tracking my progress earlier in the year, maybe I would have pushed for the final feet.
-It’s a funny thing about these arbitrary milestones we set for ourselves, but they do give yet another way to guide ones schedule for the year.
-Mallorca and its tall mountains were key for me since I was at 90,000 feet and only had one last weekend where I could fit in a big run before the new year.
+It’s a funny thing about these arbitrary milestones we set for ourselves, but they give yet another way to guide one’s schedule for the year.
+Mallorca and its tall mountains were key for me since I was at 90,000 feet and only had one last weekend where I could fit in a big run before the end-of-year.

 The run I found on the island is called the Dry Stone Route, otherwise known as the GR-221.
 In two days I covered 46 miles (74 km) with 10,500 feet (3200m) of elevation gain.
 On the first day I started early Saturday morning at 9:15am straight off my direct flight from Berlin with a taxi ride to Pollença where I could pick up the trail.
 My plan was to get to Sóller that evening, hopefully before dark, where I had booked a hotel.
 The run started out relatively flat along some country roads and a trail following a stream.
 There was a light rain, but it wasn’t too cold and I could see the clouds clearing in the distance.
 After about 4.5 miles (7km) the climb into the mountains began.
-The trail was very well marked and was well maintained and runnable.
-There was also some amazing variation in the terrain, especially the man made parts with the dry stone track that made its way up the mountain via switchbacks.
+The trail was well marked and well maintained and runnable.
+There was also some amazing variation in the terrain, especially the man-made parts with the dry stone track that made its way up the mountain via switchbacks.

 What really made this run amazing though was that in the final 4 miles (6k) the trail descended almost 3,000 feet (900m) down steep dry stone / cobblestone paths.
 While the trail was well maintained, there were spots where the sides had crumbled away leaving no barrier to several hundred foot shear drops.
-The entire way down was dry stone pathway...amazing to have a trail like that for so long.
-If you run this route though, be careful of your ankles!
+The entire way down was dry stone pathway, amazing to have a trail like that for so long.
+If you run this route, be careful of your ankles!
 The trail wound directly into town and suddenly I found myself on narrow village streets.
 What a change of worlds in such a short distance.

 After a pleasant night sleep in my super comfortable room, day two started with a big breakfast at the hotel.
 After having the hotel owners help me secure a cab for later that day from Valldemossa to the airport I was off.
 At the time I thought I’d have plenty of time to make it to Valldemossa for my taxi, but that turned out not to be true.

 In the past when people have asked me what my favorite place to run is I didn’t have a good answer.
-However, now that I’ve run the Dry Stone Route in Mallorca, Spain I have to say that its combination of mountain elevation, ocean views, friendly people, unique history and quaint Spanish towns have made it my favorite running destination so far.
+However, now that I’ve run the Dry Stone Route in Mallorca, Spain I have to say its combination of mountain elevation, ocean views, friendly people, unique history and quaint Spanish towns have made it my favorite running destination so far.
 I hope you can explore this and other ultrarunning destinations!